On The Street: Evening Falls On San Pedro de Atacama, Chile

 All around the town, there's no shortage of secret gardens and peaceful little spots in San Pedro de Atacama.
 People sit at all hours of the day and night, chatting with friends, cuddling with lovers.
 Life here is lived in the street.

-And last - my favorite night image of all, below.
+Finally, my favorite night image of all, right.
 The beautiful Spanish-colonial Catholic church of San Pedro de Atacama (Pin it for later).

 A funny thing happened as we headed down this street for one last look.
 And I have a witness.
-This street light in the middle of the street fizzled out right after I took this photo, as we walked down the street toward the church.
-The very moment we passed it again, the light came back on as if on cue.
+The street light in the middle of the street fizzled out right after I took this photo, as we walked down the street toward the church.
+The very moment we passed it on the street, the light flickered back on, as if on cue.

-A sign.
-Perhaps a silent "Good Night and Thanks for Coming" from the universe.
+It was a sign.
+Or maybe just a silent "Good Night and Thanks for Coming" from the universe.

 Do you love night photography as much as I do?
 Is San Pedro de Atacama on your bucket list?